jrwinget/website/content/teaching/_index.md

 * PSYC/PHIL 272: Judgment and Decision Making
 * PSYC 304: Statistics
 * PSYC 306: Research Methods
+* PSYC 360: Understanding Prejudice

-I also have training in teaching online courses, and have interests in teaching the following:
+I also have training in teaching online courses and have interests in teaching the following:

 Social psychology, Attitudes, Group dynamics, Psychology and law, Industrial/Organizational psychology, Cognitive psychology